Jay-uu/pangenome-pipeline/README.md

 # pangenome-pipeline
 A Nextflow pipeline for Pangenome analysis using [SuperPang](https://github.com/fpusan/SuperPang) and [SqueezeMeta](https://github.com/jtamames/SqueezeMeta) and many other programs.
+It allows an automatic way to get data for intra-species diveristy analysis on a large amount of samples.
 The pipeline has 3 parts which can be run separately or together.
 Step 1: Assembles raw reads into bins using [SqueezeMeta](https://github.com/jtamames/SqueezeMeta) which means that the bins also will be evaluated for quality using Checkm2 and taxonomially classified using GTDB-Tk (and more!
 Look at the Squeezemeta link for more info about these results and what you can do with them!)
 Step 2: Clusters and assembles bins mOTUs which are then assembled into pangenomes.
 This allows you to investigate the core and accessory genomes of species.